-The project is part of a team effort to study the cosmic baryon cycle through multi-wavelength observations and simulations of galaxies.
+The project is part of an international team effort to study the cosmic baryon cycle through multi-wavelength observations and simulations of galaxies.
 The student will be part of a large team of scientists with a huge accumulated experience on studies of galaxy evolution.